tuket/tuki_old/README.md

 # About #

-Tuki is a game engine designed for simplicity, flexibility and performance.
+Tuki is a game engine for learning purposes.

 ### Useful resources ###